-A series of reviews, tests and surveys determine a student’s qualification for special education.
-There are, however, a number of things that happen before the special education evaluation and qualification process starts.
+This involves a series of reviews, tests and surveys to determine a student's qualification for special education.
+Be aware that here are, however, a number of things that happen before the special education evaluation and qualification process starts.

 A school can recommend special education testing.
 However, 2 actions must take place before a recommendation: